 All these dangerous excesses and distortions are made possible by our free-wheeling fiat monetary system.

 What’s occurring now – endless proliferations of paper flowing into the Treasury and banking sector from the central bank – is precisely the sort of thing our Founding Fathers sought to prevent.

 Stay informed with our FREE Precious Metals Market updates and newsletter.
 Join over 425,000 other savvy investors!

 The Coinage Act of 1792 authorized the minting of the nation’s money.
 It defined a “dollar” in terms of a specific quantity of grains of silver (equivalent to about three-fourths of an ounce).
 Few people today even realize that the dollar bills in their pocket were originally intended to be silver.

 The de-monetization of silver was effectively complete in 1965, when the U.S. Mint ceased producing dollars, half dollars, quarters, and dimes containing 90% silver (from 1965 to 1970, half dollars contained 40% silver).

-Of course, you can still buy U.S. 90% silver coins minted in 1964 and earlier.
+Of course, you can still buy junk silver online.
 They are priced based on the current value of their silver content, plus a small premium.
 You can even use them as money in legal barter transactions.